osg-htc/technology/docs/software/git-software-development.md

 For an example of "explaining your reasons", see
 [this commit message body](https://github.com/opensciencegrid/topology/commit/c3524138ac8d46eee2a3c33cb75fac50acab41c4).

+#### Summarize your commits in the pull request title

+The title of a pull request is analogous to the subject of a commit.

+If you have only one commit in your pull request, GitHub will by default set the pull request title and body to match that commit's subject and body; and that default is acceptable for single-commit pull requests.

+But if you have multiple commits in your pull request, you should try to capture the overall goal of these commits in your pull request title.

+In the pull request body, you can also mention or discuss the high-level changes from each commit, and if relevant discuss how these changes work together for the overall goal of the pull request.

 #### Reference any relevant tickets

 Code changes often are related to a Jira ticket, for instance SOFTWARE-1234.